thayamizu/insert-file/README.md

 # insert-file README

 This is a simple extension for Visual Studio Code.
-This extension provides that insert a file in your active text editor.
+This extension provides that insert a file contents in active editor.

 ## Features
 This extension provides 'insert-file' command.